cockpit-project/cockpit/doc/protocol.md

  * "error": If "spawn" is set, and "error" is set to "output", then stderr is included in the payload data.
 If "pty" is set then stderr is always included.
- * "environ": This is the environment for the new spawned process.
-If unset, then the environment is inherited from the cockpit-bridge.
+ * "environ": This is a list of additional environment variables for the new spawned process.
+The variables are in the form of "NAME=VALUE".
+The default environment is inherited from cockpit-bridge.
  * "pty": Execute the command as a terminal pty.

 If an "done" is sent to the bridge on this channel, then the socket and/or pipe